dnlgmz/dnlgmz/README.md

 - I am the Founder & CEO at <a href=https://gome.bio>Gome Bio LLC</a>, @gomebio <br> "Teaching the brain and immune system to fight disease together"  <br>
-Individualized Neuro-Immune Medicine.
+Individualized Neuromedicine & Precision Medicine.

 - I am the Founder & Director at <a href=https://gomera.io>Gomera Health Inc.</a><br>
 Structure and Computation for Immunoreagents, Diagnostics to Vaccines, Advanced DNA Chemistry, Deep Medicine, Surgical Data Science (SDS) and AI for Autonomous Molecular Design and Digitial Pathology

 - I am the Founder & Board Chair at <a href=https://gomewritings.org>Gome Writings </a>(nonprofit) <br>
 "Writing Genomes"